Fun sight word apps (many free) are perfect for beginning readers to practice high frequency sight words on an iPad or other mobile device.

 Although not a substitute for the ability to decode (also important!), the ability to recognize some words automatically, or on sight, contributes to reading effortlessly and with understanding.
 Words that can be recognized this way are known as sight words.

-Sight word practice is so important for young readers!
+Sight word mastery is so important for young readers!
 For one, it allows them to free up cognitive resources so they can focus on the tougher words that require strong decoding skills.
 Secondly, knowing sight words is a huge confidence booster for students!
 If they have strong sight word knowledge they will be able to understand the majority of the text, even when their decoding skills are still developing.

-Students spend a lot of time working on word recognition.
+Students will spend a lot of time working on word recognition.
 To keep things fresh and engaging it’s important we provide them with a range of sight word activities that offer different ways to work with the words.

 5 Best Apps for Teaching Sight Words